 During impairment testing of goodwill, the Bank treated individual business units as cash-generating units (CGUs).
 Goodwill resulting from the merger was allocated to the relevant CGUs.
-The recoverable amount was determined by the value in use of each CGU and was calculated at the present values of the cash flow forecast based on the going-concern assumption.
+The recoverable amount was determined by the value in use of each CGU and was calculated at the present values of the cash flow forecast for the next five years based on the going-concern assumption.
 Future cash flows were estimated on the basis of present operations and will be adjusted depending on the business outlook and economic trends.